simplito/privmx-formee-web/README.md

 # Formee

-Formee is a application that allows you to handle forms and provides you with full end-to-end encryption using <b>[PrivMX Bridge](https://privmx.cloud)</b>.
+Formee is an application written in Next.js that allows you to handle forms and provides you with full end-to-end encryption using <b>[PrivMX Bridge](https://privmx.dev)</b>.

 ![formee](./formee.png)